ContentMine/vms/installation_instructions.md

 ### Troubleshooting

 If you have any problems getting VirtualBox, or downloading and importing the virtual image, don't worry.
-We will set aside time during workshops to make sure everyone has access to the software.
+Just contact the workshop organizer before the event and we can help you via email or skype.
+Please, please try and get these pre-workshop tasks done _before_ arriving at the workshop.
+There will be little time on the day to help with Virtualbox issues.

-The most common error is an incomplete image, please verify that the download has been succesfully completed.
+The most common error is an incomplete download of the large VM image file, please verify that the download has been succesfully and _fully_ completed.